amejiarosario/amejiarosario.github.io/source/_posts/2018-06-12-Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial.md

 d -> { b c }
 {% endcodeblock %}

-As you can imagine if you want to know if a node is connected to another node, you would have to go through the list.
+As you can imagine, if you want to know if a node is connected to another node, you would have to go through the list.

 > Querying if two nodes are connected in an adjacency list is *O(n)*, where `n` is the number of vertices.
 Also represented as *O(|V|)*

 <a id="List.space"></a>

-What about the space complexity?
+What about space complexity?

 > Storing a graph as an adjacency list has a space complexity of *O(n)*, where `n` is the sum of vertices and edges.
 Also, represented as *O(|V| + |E|)*